tac786/CS283/4-ShellP2/questions.md

 - Find and describe three commonly used signals (e.g., SIGKILL, SIGTERM, SIGINT).
 What are their typical use cases?

-    > **Answer**:
+    > **Answer:**
-    - **SIGKILL**: Immediately terminates a process and cannot be caught or ignored.
+    > - **SIGKILL**: Immediately terminates a process and cannot be caught or ignored.
 Used when a process must be forcibly stopped.
-    - **SIGTERM**: Gracefully asks a process to terminate, allowing it to clean up resources before exiting.
+    > - **SIGTERM**: Gracefully asks a process to terminate, allowing it to clean up resources before exiting.
 Used for standard process shutdowns.
-    - **SIGINT**: Sent when a user presses `Ctrl+C` in a terminal, interrupting the process.
+    > - **SIGINT**: Sent when a user presses `Ctrl+C` in a terminal, interrupting the process.
 Often used to stop running programs interactively.

 - What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?